iRRe33-smk/exjobb/readme.md

 Authors: Isak Berntsson, Lukas Peterson written in collaboration with SAAB technologies and Linköping University

+The full thesis and a powerpoint used during the presentation of the thesis can be found under deliverables.

 The main script is called "main"
 This is where the Game-class is defined and the parameters of the full simulation can be found.